The importance of the project planning process

 Brainstorm as a team

 The most common first step in strategic planning is the brainstorming and ideation phase.
 If you’re a project manager, you need to not just keep the door open for your team members, but also invite them into this process.
 Once you’ve briefed them on the upcoming project, schedule a meeting to brainstorm with your team on the initial plans.
 Consider including a premortem analysis in the meeting, so team members can visualise the project and expected outcomes.
 Make sure to send out an agenda and decide the purpose of the meeting ahead of time to ensure it is an effective meeting.
 If this kind of meeting is a first for your team, try out a meeting minutes or brainstorming template – a structured approach can help get the ball rolling.

 Create a shared project plan document

 Once you and your team are involved in the project planning process, create a shared and centralised project management plan and project planning document.
 This should function as a touchstone for every member of your team to understand where you are in the process and what has been decided.
 This could be done on a whiteboard, but project management software and team collaboration programs like Dropbox Paper can automate and simplify this process.
-Your entire team can collaborate on the same Paper document, with built-in version history and records of who made what changes.
+Your entire team can collaborate on the same Paper document, with built-in file recovery, version history and record management of all changes.
 From there, you can link out to other Paper planning docs where necessary or share them with other teams in your organisation who need insight into your planning.

 Use a planning or project management approach